 - More qualified talent available.
 It’s hard to hire good people in good times because they already have many job alternatives.
-But in a poor economy the odds are in your favor — companies are cutting back and layed off many people, even the stars.
+But in a poor economy, the odds are in your favor — companies are cutting back and laying off many people, even the stars.
 Check your business network for a great financial guy or a great salesman.

 - Alternatives are not as attractive.
 If your alternative is poor job security and low pay, why not follow your dream and build your startup?
 You’ll be investing your time and energy into something that is fun and potentially lucrative.
 If you’re talented and have always been waiting for the right moment, it makes sense to do it now.